nosarthur/qc101/quantum-mechanics.rst

 Quantum mechanics
 *****************

-This chapter is about the physics background needed for quantum computing.
+This chapter is about the physics background needed for the whole document.
-The good news is that not much physics is needed as long as we do not worry about hardware implementations (superconducting circuits, quantum optics, nuclear magnetic resonance, etc).
+Fortunately, as long as we do not worry about hardware implementations (superconducting circuits, quantum optics, nuclear magnetic resonance, etc), not much physics knowledge is needed.

 Specifically, the shortcuts we take include

-1. Only :wiki:`quantum two level systems, i.e., qubits <Qubit>` are considered.
+1. Only :wiki:`quantum two level systems, i.e., qubits <Qubit>`, are considered.
 #.
-Coin tossing is used as analogy/comparison for measurements on qubits.
+Coin tossing is used as analogy/comparison for qubit measurements.
 #.
-All unitary operations are assumed to be efficiently implemented on hardware.
+All unitary operations are assumed to be efficiently implementable on hardware.
-#.
-All quantum gates have perfect fidelities, i.e., no :wiki:`decoherence <Quantum_decoherence>`.
+#. :wiki:`Decoherence <Quantum_decoherence>` does not exist, i.e., all quantum gates have perfect fidelities and all quantum states do not degrade.

+We will expand on these simplifications in the :ref:`chapter-next` chapter.

 .. _Bernoulli distribution: https://en.wikipedia.org/wiki/Bernoulli_distribution
 .. _binomial distribution: https://en.wikipedia.org/wiki/Binomial_distribution